What is a merchant account reserve?

 - Cannabis dispensaries are considered high risk due to their product offering.

-- It is always better to provide all the required information on your merchant account application and all supporting documentation for a complete and fair assessment of your business.
+- It is always better to provide all the required information on your merchant account application and all supporting documentation so that your business can be assessed completely and fairly.

 - New and High-Risk Businesses

-If you are a new or high-risk business considering accepting credit cards and opening a merchant account, we recommend you review your monthly sales and expenses to see if your business can survive without that cash flow.
+Suppose you are a new or high-risk business considering accepting credit cards and opening a merchant account.
+In that case, we recommend you review your monthly sales and expenses to see if your business can survive without that cash flow.
 If not, you should only accept credit cards once your business is stable enough to qualify for a merchant account with no restrictions.